Houston, Kalanick and Zuck walk into a headline

 It makes sense, while under so much pressure, that Kalanick would want to kick back and enjoy a fun night with his friends.
 He’s also known to play by his own rules and apologize later, if at all.

 But you’d hope that the men who are shaping our culture, and setting examples for thousands of young founders every day, would recognize the public perception of being at a party called Babes & Balls.
-That they have a responsibility to represent massive workforces, an industry, and entrepreneurs everywhere.
+That they have a responsibility to represent massive workforces, an industry and entrepreneurs everywhere.

-That said, if Zuck and Kalanick had no idea they were arriving at SPiN’s Babes & Balls night — which, aside from the name, is said to be rather tame — I’m not sure what the ‘right’ course of action would be.
+That said, if Zuck and Kalanick had no idea they were arriving at SPiN’s Babes & Balls night — which, aside from the name, is said to be rather tame — I’m not sure what the “right” course of action would be.
 Do they all leave?
 Do they refuse photos?
 Did they even know the name of the party until after they left?

-There’s no evidence that Houston, Kalanick and Zuck did anything at SPiN other than play some Ping-Pong (with Olympic table tennis player Lily Zhang!) and enjoy dessert.
+There’s no evidence that Houston, Kalanick and Zuck did anything at SPiN other than play some ping pong (with Olympic table tennis player Lily Zhang!) and enjoy dessert.

 Yes, Houston knew he was going to an event called Babes & Balls as evidenced by his RSVP.
 And sure, he should be more careful to avoid putting himself, and his friends, in this situation.
 But he didn’t name the party.
 So I’m reserving the lion’s share of my judgment for SPiN and Amy Chan for a name that is at worst sexist, but also the least clever alliteration ever.